Panesico/ft_transcendence/docs/TO-DO.md

   @BenjaminLarger
 - Add an href associated to the avatar displayed in notification to his profile
-- Block player
+- Block player -> iZaak
-- Ensure modal close after message displayed
+- Ensure modal close after message displayed -> not sure
-- When sending invite to play a game from my_friends page profileapi  | check_friendship profileapi  | sender_obj and receiver_obj recovered
-profileapi  | check_friendship > Friendship exists
-profileapi  | Not Found: /api/checkfriendship/3/2/
-profileapi  | INFO:     172.20.0.9:44418 - "GET /api/checkfriendship/3/2/ HTTP/1.1" 404 Not Found